Does Boat Insurance Cover the Motor?

 The answer depends on whether the motor was damaged by an insured event or failed from ordinary mechanical breakdown.

 Short answer: Boat insurance can cover the motor, but only when the cause of damage falls within the policy.
-The motor failing on its own is usually not enough.
+A blown engine, cracked block, or mechanical failure is usually denied if it happened on its own.

 What Standard Boat Insurance Usually Covers